-1. Preheat oven to 425* and line a large baking sheet with parchment paper.
+1. Preheat the oven to 425* and line a large baking sheet with parchment paper.

 2. Wash and dry (important to dry!), then cut or snap the woody ends off of asparagus spears.
 Rub all over with oil.
 Sprinkle over salt and pepper, then toss with minced garlic.

-3. Line up asparagus on sheet pan, roast for 10-12 minutes until caramelized and tender.
-Mean while, melt butter in a skillet pan over medium heat.
-Add breadcrumbs, stirring and cooking until fragrant and golden.
+3. Line up asparagus on a sheet pan, roast for 10-12 minutes until caramelized and tender.
+Meanwhile, melt butter in a skillet pan over medium heat.
+Add breadcrumbs, stirring and cook until fragrant and golden.
 Set aside to cool.

 Use seasoned breadcrumbs instead of plain.